 Be sure to look at the CCSP Study Guide!
 This guide offers a review on writing a response, a sample response, and some practice questions.

 What if I don’t pass?

 Applicants who do not pass their first attempt at the assessment may retest with a new question within one month.
 If the retest is also unsuccessful, the applicant must wait one year to reapply.
 We recommend further study during this year.

 How do I find continuing education relevant to career development?

 See the NCDA Continuing Education webpage for complete details.

 What do I need to know to use the application software?

-The first step is to complete an NCDA form and then you will receive a link to create an account in FluidReview - click “Sign Up” under “Need an Account?”
+The first step is to complete an NCDA form and then you will receive a link to create an account in the credentialing software program.

 The process of applying for a credential has two major parts: demographics and scenarios.
 First, complete and submit Section 1 (general demographic information and uploading certificates of completion).
-Then complete the assessment portion (scenarios) by clicking again on your Application ID to see the scenarios.
+Then complete the assessment portion (scenarios).

 Clicking on the Apply Now link will start your new NCDA Credentialing Application by completing an NCDA form.
 Once your information, including payment, has been completed, you will receive the link to continue the application process and upload the appropriate documents.
 When applying on that second link, you will be leaving the NCDA website and will be directed to create a new account within the application system.
 Your NCDA login will not work with the credentialing application system.